 I’m honestly not able to tell you whether this is true or only marketing buzz.
-In fact, in the last period, which I’m been posting in some of the groups I didn’t get any useful result.
+In fact, in the last period, which I’m posting in some of the groups I didn’t get any useful result.
 However, there is one thing for which groups might be useful.
-Once you joined a group you automatically have access to an incredible database of contact.
+Once you joined a group, you automatically have access to an incredible database of contact.

 In fact, even though you’re not connected with a person on LinkedIn you can still reach her/him directly if that person is in the group:

 This is going to open up the database of members, which you can contact, even though you’re not connected with them directly:

 Wih this feature it gets easier to know people that are outside your network, yet share the same interests.

 Slideshare is another section of LinkedIn entirely dedicated to presentations.
 If you work in the corporate world or participated as a speaker at various conferences for sure you’ll have a few presentations that might be interesting to an audience.
 Create an account and upload some of those presentations.
 The effort required is minimal.
 Yet if you get featured in the daily top slide shares you might get hundreds of thousands of views: